code-computerlove/structured-engineering-coaching/01-continuous-delivery-principles.md

 By the end of the session you will:

-- Identify and reduce risks in deployment processes.
+- Be able to identify and reduce risks in deployment processes.
-- Manage work through a pipeline.
+- Appreciate the benefit of managing work through a pipeline.
-- Identify and mitigate “anti-patterns” in team processes.
+- Be able to identify and mitigate “anti-patterns” in team processes.
 - Understand the concepts of Agile and Lean.

 ## Content